Wanglei123SJTU/Wanglei123SJTU.github.io/_pages/about.md

 You can find my CV here: [Lei Wang's Curriculum Vitae](../files/CV_Lei.pdf).

 Hello!
-I'm a third year undergraduate student from [Department of Industrial Engineering & Management](https://ieem.sjtu.edu.cn/), [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
+I'm a third year undergraduate student from Department of Industrial Engineering & Management, Shanghai Jiao Tong University.

-I am very fortunate to be advised by [Prof. Ye](https://zikunye.com/) from [Marketing at the Michael G. Foster School of Business](https://foster.uw.edu/), [University of Washington](https://www.washington.edu/).
+I am very fortunate to be advised by [Prof. Ye](https://zikunye.com/) from Marketing at the Michael G. Foster School of Business, University of Washington in Seattle.
 Since May 2024, I have been working under Prof. Ye's guidance on several research projects.

 Currently, we are conducting a study on sentiment analysis of information from U.S. social networking sites. **My research interest mainly focus on machine learning in the contexts of digital platforms and marketplaces.**